Saddle fit - Western compared to English Part 3

 #10 The cinch has to be vertical, hanging in the "girth groove" of the horse

 I find it very interesting that this "rule" isn't on saddle maker's sites, but is in a best selling book from an author who has had a lot of influence on the veterinary literature, despite the fact that no studies have ever published done on rigging position and pressure measurements under the saddle.
 For example, it isn't taught by the Society of Master Saddlers, which is an association in England which accredits English saddle makers, saddle flockers and saddle fitters.
 In fact, on their main saddle fitting page, the picture of the horse and saddle clearly shows an angled girth.
+(They have since changes their website and the picture is no longer there, but it was!
+I have proof if anyone want it...)
 This "rule" is also not listed the US Master Saddler's Association website.
 (This is more of a proprietary organization and not associated with the UK one.)
 Nor do I find this “rule” on many individual saddle maker's sites.
 It seems that saddle makers, who have a solid understanding of how saddles work in the real world, aren't too concerned with the angle of the cinch/girth, while an unsubstantiated opinion from someone with Dr. in front of their name has created a "rule" which actually goes counter to what we have heard has been shown (unpublished data) to actually happen.

 The underlying idea behind this "rule" is that it is the cinch/girth position that determines the position of the saddle on the horse, not the tree.
 They say that if the cinch is angled, it will pull the saddle forward till the cinch is vertical, thus moving the saddle up onto the shoulder blades where it will create high pressure points.
 To avoid this, they want the rigging position to be fairly far forward - full or ahead of full in a lot of cases.
 In English saddles, this has led to the popularity of "point billets", where one of the billets is attached directly to the end of the arch of the tree, with the idea that it will help hold the tree the "required" 2" back from the shoulder blades.